Prohibited and restricted activities in parks

 You can apply for Council consent by submitting an online park consent/booking application form.

-Mountain bike riding is permitted without Council consent on designated mountain bike trails in Mt Coot-tha Forest Reserve.
+Mountain bike riding is allowed without a park use consent on designated mountain bike trails in Mt Coot-tha Forest Reserve.

 You can use electric mountain bikes on designated mountain bike trails if the pedals are the primary source of power and the motor is a maximum of 250 watts.
 Remember to take care and give way to others.

-Horse riding is permitted on designated trails in the following Council natural areas:
+Horse riding is allowed without a park use consent on designated horse riding trails in the following Council natural area parks:

 - Bayside Parklands (check the track map)